imperodesign/dotfiles/README.md

+# dotfiles ~/.

+Repository containing dotfiles and recommended setup instructions for development

+# Vim

+Why aren't you coding with Vim?
+Vim is the One True Editor.
+Repent and save yourselves.
+Open `vim` and type `:PluginInstall`

-# setup
+# Development setup
-Quick development machine setup for our new team members

 ## OS X